-There exist different tensor product \emph{formats}, i.e. rules how to map univariate factors to the initial array.
-In case of two dimensions, one ends up with the well-known low-rank dyadic factorization of a matrix.
-This straightforward sum of direct products of vectors in higher dimensions is called CP format, and traces back to \cite{hitchcock-rank-1927}.
-However, the error function recast to the entries of the CP factors may not have a minimizer \cite{desilva-2008}.
-Therefore, even if all elements of a tensor are given, it is difficult to detect its CP rank.
-Certain heuristics are available, for example, one may increase the rank one by one in a try-and-dispose ALS procedure \cite{KhSch-Galerkin-SPDE-2011} or greedy algorithms \cite{maday-greedy-2009,nouy-modred-2010,chinesta-greedy-2006,Ammar-cme-2011}.
-Nevertheless, such methods typically exhibit a fast saturation of the convergence for rather modest ranks, and more accurate calculations become struggling.

-A family of reliable tools exploits recurrent two-dimensional factorizations to make the computations stable.
-In this work, we focus on the simplest member of this family, rediscovered several times under different names: \emph{valence bond states} \cite{aklt-1987}, \emph{matrix product states} (MPS) \cite{fannes-mps-1992} and \emph{density matrix renormalization group} (DMRG)~\cite{white-dmrg-1992} in condensed matter quantum physics, and \emph{tensor train} (TT) \cite{ot-tt-2009,osel-tt-2011} in numerical linear algebra.
-This format possesses all power of the recurrent model reduction concept, but the description of algorithms may benefit from some transparency and elegance.
-For higher flexibility in particular problems, one may use more general tree-based constructions, such as the \emph{HT} \cite{hk-ht-2009,gras-hsvd-2010} or \emph{Extended TT/QTT-Tucker} \cite{dk-qtt-tucker-2013} formats.
+There exist different tensor product \emph{formats}, i.e. rules that map univariate factors to the initial array.
+In case of two dimensions, one ends up with the low-rank dyadic factorization of a matrix.
+This straightforward sum of direct products of vectors in higher dimensions is called the CP format \cite{hitchcock-rank-1927}.
+However, the CP approximation problem may be ill-posed \cite{desilva-2008}.
+This problem is circumvented in recurrent two-dimensional factorizations, where one can enforce a certain stable form of the representation.
+In this paper, we focus on the simplest example, the so-called \emph{Tensor Train} (TT) decomposition \cite{osel-tt-2011}.
+It was rediscovered several times, and the most important analogs in quantum physics are \emph{Matrix Product States} (MPS) \cite{fannes-mps-1992} and \emph{Density Matrix Renormalization Group} (DMRG) \cite{white-dmrg-1993}.
+This format possesses all the power of recurrent factorizations, but algorithms are easier to describe.
+For higher flexibility in particular problems, one can use more general tree-based constructions, such as \emph{HT} \cite{gras-hsvd-2010} or \emph{Extended TT/QTT-Tucker} \cite{dk-qtt-tucker-2013} formats.

-The DMRG is not only the name of the representation, but also a variety of computational tools.
-It was originally developed to find ground states (lowest eigenpairs) of high-dimensional Hamiltonians of spin chains.
-The main idea behind the DMRG is the alternating optimization of a function (e.g. Rayleigh quotient) on tensor format blocks in a sequence.
-It was noticed that this method may manifest a remarkably fast convergence \cite{white-dmrg-1993,ostlund-dmrg-1995}, and later extensions to the energy function followed \cite{jeckelmann-dmrgsolve-2002,holtz-ALS-DMRG-2012}.
+DMRG is not only the name of the representation, but also a variety of computational tools.
+It was originally developed for finding ground states (lowest eigenpairs) of high-dimensional Hamiltonians of spin chains.
+The main idea behind DMRG is the alternating optimization of a function (e.g. Rayleigh quotient) over tensor format factors.
+It was noticed that this method may manifest a remarkably fast convergence, and later extensions to the energy function followed \cite{jeckelmann-dmrgsolve-2002,holtz-ALS-DMRG-2012}.